vishwas99/SQLiter/README.md

 ## Handling Operation on .db file

-Generally SQLite handling this byte using a complicated Page cache mechanism which FOR NOW is out of scope.
+Generally SQLite handles this by using a complicated Page cache mechanism which FOR NOW is out of scope.
 Instead we read db file in memory perform operation, Then Balance using B-Tree algorithm and then do a write back.
 Not efficient but easier.
 Once the db size becomes large cache needs to be implemented